virat02/Six-Degrees-Of-Separation-Spark/README.txt

 All of the build & execution commands are organized in the Makefile.
 1) Unzip project file.
 2) Open command prompt.
 3) Navigate to directory where project files unzipped.
-You can set the number of iteration of PR in make file.
 4) Edit the Makefile to customize the environment at the top.
 	Sufficient for standalone: hadoop.root, jar.name, local.input
 	Other defaults acceptable for running standalone.